ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * If things are not fine, meaning deadlines are consistently missed or quality is falling below expectations, your peers will know that and will wonder why you're not owning those failures and explaining how you'll improve.
 This disparity between reality and how you're representing it undermines trust in your leadership.

-* From time to time, you'll need to make time for the software engineering team to do non-user-facing engineering as an investment, either in tech debt or future architecture. you'll need to have the trust of other leaders and the credibility so that others believe you and understand the ROI on that time.
+* From time to time, you'll need to make time for the software engineering team to do non-user-facing engineering as an investment, either in tech debt or future architecture.
+You'll need to have the trust of other leaders and the credibility so that others believe you and understand the ROI on that time.

 See the Principle section of Chapter 1 of Jocko Willink and Leif Babin's *Extreme Ownership: How U.S. Navy SEALs Lead and Win* for more on the importance of owning failure.